 Transit: Increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.

 2016 marked the 6th consecutive year in a row that Metro Transit ridership surpassed 80 million annual rides.
-Metro Transit’s system includes light rail, high frequency, rapid, commuter and local bus lines as well as Metro Mobility and community partnerships that extend the reach of transit use to the outer edges of the metro area.
-In 2015, 13.1% of the working population over 16 in Minneapolis used public transportation to commute to work and in the core of downtown, transit carries 45-54% of peak period passenger trips.
+Metro Transit’s system includes light rail, high frequency, rapid, commuter, and local bus lines as well as Metro Mobility and community partnerships that extend the reach of transit use to the outer edges of the metro area.
+In 2015, 13.1% of the working population over 16 in Minneapolis used public transportation to commute to work.
+In the core of downtown, transit carries 45-54% of peak period passenger trips.
 Approximately 18% of Minneapolis households are without access to a personal vehicle, making transit, car-sharing or carpooling, or non-motorized transportation a necessity for many in the city.

 The City will seek to accomplish the following action steps to increase the frequency, speed, and reliability of the public transit system in order to increase ridership and support new housing and jobs.